satya-arjunan/visocyteold/Documentation/release/dev/new-cmake-module.md

 # New CMake Module System

-VTK's module system has been updated and Visocyte now works with it.
+VTK's module system has been updated and ParaView now works with it.
 CMake variables have changed names:

-  - `Module_X` becomes `VTK_MODULE_ENABLE_M` where X is the "library name" (e.g., `vtkPVCore` and `M` is the sanitized module name (e.g., `Visocyte::Core`'s sanitized name is `Visocyte_Core`).
+  - `Module_X` becomes `VTK_MODULE_ENABLE_M` where X is the "library name" (e.g., `vtkPVCore` and `M` is the sanitized module name (e.g., `ParaView::Core`'s sanitized name is `ParaView_Core`).
   - `VISOCYTE_BUILD_PLUGIN_P` becomes `VISOCYTE_PLUGIN_ENABLE_P`.
 Enabling a
     plugin now requests that its required modules are built.
-  - Visocyte's flags forcefully disable some modules.
-For example, Visocyte can no longer be built with `VISOCYTE_USE_MPI` and still build some MPI-releated modules.
+  - ParaView's flags forcefully disable some modules.
+For example, ParaView can no longer be built with `VISOCYTE_USE_MPI` and still build some MPI-releated modules.